 Irritable Bowel Syndrome (IBS) is a common gut disorder which affects the digestive system, particularly the large intestine.
 It is thought to affect between 12-30% of the population and is one of the most common gastrointestinal disorders.
 IBS is often diagnosed when the discomfort, inconvenience and pain cannot be explained by any underlying disease or condition.

 There is currently no cause or cure for IBS, and management of this condition focuses on symptom relief.

 What are the signs and symptoms of IBS?

-Approximately 1 in 6 people experience symptoms of IBS and these can develop at any age, but is usually between the ages of 15 and 40 and it is more common in women than men (3:2).
+Approximately 1 in 6 people experience symptoms of IBS and these can develop at any age, however, it is usually between the ages of 15 and 40 and is more common in women than men (3:2).

 IBS symptoms include: